Director of Photography John McPherson, and Howard Schwartz

 The feature length pilot of The Incredible Hulk naturally sets up the premise on which the proposed series was to be based.
 Despite the fact that Joseph Harnell's famous concluding music for the show's end credits was written right from the beginning and used here, the alternative more alerting score for the opening credits of course did not exist (presumably until the show was given the green light [no pun intended] and such credits could be created).
 Therefore the pilot opens with ominous ambient sounds that eerily puts you on edge for the opening montage whereby the traumatized David's historical marriage is ruined by the car accident.
 For a show that some might consider to be for children or family entertainment, there is a surprisingly dark undercurrent running from this point on where the central character's life is marred by tragedy, and unbelievable bad luck (as you see throughout the series, it seems to follow him everywhere!).
 Slower paced, and naturally less sophisticated, than today's television the pilot is nevertheless very well put together and aside from occasional lags there is some fantastic drama going on here, all leading up to a rousing finale.

 The Hulk (dubbed as such in the show by reporter Jack McGee) is of course played by Mr Universe Lou Ferrigno, looking physically amazing at 6' 5" with prime, deliberately carved physique - in the role he looks kind of bizarre and I suspect the post CG-Hulk audiences would not take so kindly to this appearance.
 Obviously, because I grew up watching this show in the seventies and eighties, I'm probably biased but I see the positives of the look here (as well as, from more mature eyes, the negatives).
-Personally I think the Hulk borders on the ridiculous and the creepy, and whichever way it teeters depends largely on how he was shot in any given scene.
+Personally I think the Hulk, in the early episodes at least, borders on the ridiculous and the creepy, and whichever way it teeters depends largely on how he was shot in any given scene.
 The pilot features some beautiful introductory footage of the creature, especially the first change which occurs at night during a thunderstorm - this first transformation is an absolute thrill.
 Later on, Hulk's destructive escape from incarceration inside a massive pressure container is a fantastic piece of film, possibly one of the best set-pieces of the entire run.
 His relentless nature is revealed and the sequence progressively results in absolute wreckage, all witnessed by the aforementioned colleague Dr Elaina Marks, who actually manages to calm the monster down to the point of reverse-transformation.

 The pilot also introduces the show's recurring sub-character, the persistently interfering Jack McGee, played with relish by Jack Colvin.
 He's a man who becomes obsessed by the monster and will not stop chasing it at any cost.